If you’re going through hell, keep on going, Winston Churchill.

 Critical points occur where both derivatives x′ and y′are zero simultaneously.

-However, this is impossible because: $x^2+y^2+1 > 0$ (there are not real solutions to x2 + y2 = -1) ⇒ There are no critical points in the real plane system. ⇒Since there are no critical points in the system, by the contrapositive of the critical point criterion, we can conclude that the system does not have any limit cycles.
+However, this is impossible because: $x’ = x^2+y^2+1 > 0$ (there are not real solutions to x2 + y2 = -1) ⇒ There are no critical points in the real plane system. ⇒Since there are no critical points in the system, by the contrapositive of the critical point criterion, we can conclude that the system does not have any limit cycles.

-Since $x’ > 0$ for all $(x, y)$, all trajectories will move rightward indefinitely.
+Since $x’ > 0$ for all $(x, y)$, this implies all trajectories will move rightward indefinitely as time progresses, so they cannot look back on themselves to form a closed trajectory.
 This alone is sufficient to rule out limit cycles.

 To determine whether limit cycles can exist in the given spring-mass-damper system with non-linear damping, we will apply Bendixson’s Criterion.
 This criterion helps us identify whether closed trajectories, and hence limit cycles, are possible in a particular region of the phase plane by examining the divergence of the vector field.